otrack/cloud-computing-infrastructures/transactions/README.md

-# A Distributed Transactional Banking System
+# A Transactional Banking System

 The goal of this practical is to implement a distributed banking application.
 Starting from a core of functionalities built around a small set of classes, the system is improved through successive iterations.